- Personal Health Information & Self-Help

-These start from the INSIDE and show on the outside.
+These postules start from the INSIDE and show on the outside.

-The author writes down his thoughts, fears and the pain he feels the day after leaving the hospital where he nearly died.
+The author Dan W. Miller writes down his thoughts, fears and the pain the day after leaving the VA hospital

 Hello.
 On the 26th of November 2008 I started a horrendous ordeal that nearly killed me.
 I had a major reaction to medication that was prescribed to me.
 Sulfa.
 I just got out of the hospital yesterday (12/5) after eight days of hell.
 The reaction to the medication is so severe that they have a name for it - Stevens-Johnson Syndrome Disease.

 No, it's not contagious but I run the risk of infection daily.
 Look it up on the Internet.
 Scary!
 1 in 4 die.
 Blindness is not uncommon.
 Luckily, so far, the disease stopped short of that.
 Am I scared?
 Of course.
 What's going to happen to me?
 Will I die later, suddenly as I lay in my condo all alone?
 Or slowly in pain as my internal organs cannot recover from the scorching they have received?
 My poor cat cannot understand why I can't pet her.

 Initially, I was so dehydrated, no one could get any blood out of me and the E. R. staff almost resorted to sticking a (huge) needle into my Inguinal ARTERY (deep in my groin) just to get a blood sample.
 I had to refuse that one.
 They finally got some blood from a small vein that I had pointed out to them and I knew would work.